Notre-Dame de Munich

 FAQ: where to stay in Munich

-Which neighbourhood for a first time in Munich?
+Which area should you pick for a first visit to Munich?

-Where to stay in Munich on a budget?
+Where to stay on a budget in Munich?

 Do you need a car in Munich?